Learn English with Quirks & Quarks

 • ☐ ☐ ☐ launch [v] - start

-• ☐ ☐ ☐ raised a million dollars [exp] - collect a million dollars
+• ☐ ☐ ☐ raise a million dollars [exp] - collect a million dollars

 • ☐ ☐ ☐ take place [phv] - happen

-• ☐ ☐ ☐ bungalow [n] - a small house on the beach
+• ☐ ☐ ☐ a bungalow [n] - a small house on the beach

 • ☐ ☐ ☐ earthworks [n] - walls made of dirt and stone